andymikulski/phaser-live-atlas/README.md

 // Note this function returns a `Sprite`, but by default will automatically destroy
 // the sprite once the animation is complete. liveAtlas.make.animation(x, y, 'confetti');
+// We can also one-shot any other animation stored in the atlas: liveAtlas.make.animation(x, y, 'fishing', 'cast');
 ```

 ### Particle Systems